xieyaoyue/tp/docs/UserGuide.md

 `draw 2012` → shows the graph of year 2012

 `draw 2020 Jun` → shows the graph of Jun 2020

+`draw -a` → shows graph of all expenses

 ### 3.13 Exporting Data: `export`